bbatsov/batsov.com/_posts/2011-04-24-emacs-dev-kit.markdown

 born.
 Conceptually it's similar to the older
 [Emacs Starter Kit](https://github.com/technomancy/emacs-starter-kit)
 and it even shares a bit of code with it.
-The Emacs Dev Kit, however, target more programming languages and features more customizations/enhancements.
+The Emacs Dev Kit, however, targets more programming languages and features more customizations/enhancements.

-EDT relies on ELPA for packages that are available there and packages everything else locally.
+EDK relies on ELPA for packages that are available there and packages everything else locally.
 At some point I've played with the idea of using el-get instead, but I had a lot of problems with it and thought that using only ELPA would be better since it would be part of Emacs 24.
-Everything is tested only on the latest version of GNU Emacs(currently 23.2).
+Everything is tested only on the latest version of GNU Emacs (currently 23.2).
 I've tried to do everything in the most efficient and modern way - for instance SLIME is supposed to be installed via Quicklisp so it could be easily updated without waiting for a new version of the EDK.

-EDK currently offers enhanced(well, I know that this is subjective, but it feels enhanced at least to me) support for the following
+EDK currently offers enhanced (well, I know that this is subjective, but it feels enhanced at least to me) support for the following
 languages: